Rex Wilson

 Rex Albert Wilson (born 10 April 1960 in Wanganui, Manawatū-Whanganui) is a retired male long-distance runner from New Zealand, who represented his native country at the 1992 Summer Olympics in Barcelona, Spain.
 There he finished in 16th place in the men's marathon, clocking 2:15:51.
 He set his personal best (2:10:48) in the classic distance in 1990.

+After his Olympic career came to a close he became a volunteer firefighter, something he continues to this day as chief.
+On this experience he has said "people say they do it for the community, but I do it for me."

+He also runs a jewelery store in Paihia with his wife.
+They has been the victim of several ram raids.

+After Wilson was diagnosed with stage four cancer in mid 2022, 15 years to the month after he raised $15,052 for cancer research.
+He had a robot remove his prostate.